 However, you can have your corporation buy real estate.
 One method is to have your corporation pay rent for an office building which is owned by a separate LLC that you own.
 The rent paid by the corporation is a tax deduction for the business and the income from the rent is offset by operating expenses as well as the phantom expense of depreciation.

 For more information on this topic, please read my book Loopholes of Real Estate, which will teach you how to open up the tax loopholes available only to real estate investors and close the legal loopholes of unlimited personal liability.
-Click here to order it from RDA-Press.com.
+Click here to order it on Amazon.